microbiomedata/nmdc-schema/nmdc_schema/migrators/README.md

 This directory contains the following things:

+- `adapters/adapter_base.py` - definition of the `AdapterBase` class
+- `adapters/dictionary_adapter.py` - definition of the `DictionaryAdapter` class
+    - That class can be used by a `Migrator` instance to manipulate a database represented as a Python dictionary
 - `assets/` - data files (not Python code) used by the classes
 - `cli/` - CLI scripts/commands related to the classes
 - `helpers.py` - general-purpose functions used by the classes